 India’s diverse flora and fauna create an ideal habitat for tigers.
 Due to this, the country is home to around 70% of the world’s tiger population These animals belonging to the big cat species are often seen in India’s reserves.

-Instead of going to other tiger range countries like China, Nepal, or Russia, you can easily spot these species during an Indian safari.
+Instead of going to other tiger-range countries like China, Nepal, or Russia, you can easily spot these species during an Indian safari.
 There are several reserves distributed in Indian states that protect tigers.
-The most popular include Bandhavgarh, Ranthambore, Jim Corbett, and Sundarbans tiger reserve.
+The most popular include Bandhavgarh, Ranthambore, Jim Corbett, and the Sundarbans Tiger Reserve.

 They attract a large number of tourists from all over the country as well as worldwide.
 Yet, it means that these reserves and sanctuaries hold most of the crowd.
 Instead of enjoying tiger sightings in peace, you might need to stand in queues and share safari jeeps with others as well.

 If you don’t fancy crowds or would prefer to spot tigers in secluded areas, several reserves in India offer the same.
-The reason why they aren’t visited as much is due to their remote location which is far from major towns and cities.
-However, it does not take away from the fact that these underrated reserves offer incredible sighting of tigers.
+The reason they aren’t visited as much is due to their remote location, which is far from major towns and cities.
+However, it does not take away from the fact that these underrated reserves offer incredible sightings of tigers.

 Here are ten lesser-known tiger reserves in India that should be on your list: